Glossary of technical terms for the use of metallurgical engineers Terms starting with alphabet ‘K’

 Kevlar – It is trade name for an organic polymer composed of aromatic polyamides having a para-type orientation (parallel chain extending bonds from each aromatic nucleus).

 Key – It is a machine element which is used to connect a rotating machine element to a shaft.
 The key prevents relative rotation between the two parts and can enable torque transmission.
 For a key to function, the shaft and rotating machine element must have a keyway and a keyseat, which is a slot and pocket in which the key fits.
 The whole system is called a keyed joint.
 A keyed joint can allow relative axial movement between the parts.
+In a furnace construction, key is the uppermost or the closing refractory brick of a curved arch.

 Key brick – It is a brick made so that each narrow side is inclined at the same angle toward the end of the brick.